nrfconnect/sdk-nrfxlib/nrf_modem/doc/delta_dfu.rst

 #.
 Preparing the scratch area
 #.
 Transferring the new firmware
 #.
 Scheduling the firmware update
 #.
-Reinitializing the modem to perform the update
+Reinitializing the modem to perform the update and run the new firmware
 #.
 Checking the result of the update
-#.
-Reinitializing the modem to run the new firmware

 Initializing the Modem library
 ==============================